henryshunt/c-aws/README.md

 `Hardware` Group:
 - `DataLEDPin`: Pin number of LED to indicate data being logged
 - `ErrorLEDPin`: Pin number of LED to indicate any software errors
+- `PowerLEDPin`: Pin number of LED to indicate an activated power command
 - `ShutdownPin`: Pin number of button to trigger computer shutdown
 - `RestartPin`: Pin number of button to trigger computer restart